betaglot/plantabeta/docs/guide/Why/SupportEcosystem.md

 ## Wildfire

 All of Canada's burnt Ecos will need to be replanted as efficiently as possible.
-PlantaBeta increases the efficiency of every Planter who studies it.
+PlantaBeta increases the efficiency of every Plantor who studies it.

 ![Wildfire_02](/Wildfire_02.png)